Battle of Lake Kastoria: The battle

-However, at 17:00 the Germans renewed their attack, this time with the support of some 40 Luftwaffe airplanes.
+However at 17:00, the Germans renewed their attack, this time with the support of some 40 Luftwaffe airplanes.
 The airplanes focused their attacks on the Greek artillery and successfully destroyed 4 guns and many carriages.
 Personnel losses were limited as they mostly abandoned their guns and took cover.
-The two 20mm anti-aircraft guns used by the Greeks were also silenced.
+The two 20 mm anti-aircraft guns used by the Greeks were also silenced.
 The German artillery also joined with full force the attack.
 The German armor, relieved from the threat of the Greek artillery, moved freely.
 Progressively the Greek companies and batteries started to report that they were getting encircled, and surrendered.
-At 1800 the Maniakoi bridge was ordered demolished and the units to retreat over the bridge north-west from Argos Orestiko.
+At 18:00, the Maniakoi bridge was ordered demolished and the units to retreat over the bridge north-west from Argos Orestiko.
 The Greek artillery was fighting with its last shells over open sights.
-Meyer notes that “one of their batteries continued to fire and was shot to pieces” At 1900 the German armour encircled and captured Argos Orestiko.
+Meyer notes that “one of their batteries continued to fire and was shot to pieces” At 19:00, the German armour encircled and captured Argos Orestiko.
 Those Greek units that were not able to retreat were captured.
 Battalion I/23 according to his commander's account had suffered some 160 killed and wounded by the time its remnants retreated towards Argos Orestiko where they were taken prisoner.
-From the German perspective, Golla notes that the III/LSSAH reached the road north of Argos Orestiko at 1800, while the Reconnaissance battalion/LSSAH moved along the west bank of Lake Kastoria and eventually reached the town of Kastoria itself.
-As II/LSSAH, which in the meantime had crossed over Kleisoura pass and joined the action, reached the area south-west of Lake Kastoria, the III/LSSAH was ordered to occupy Argos Orestiko at 2300.
+From the German perspective, Golla notes that the III/LSSAH reached the road north of Argos Orestiko at 18:00, while the Reconnaissance battalion/LSSAH moved along the west bank of Lake Kastoria and eventually reached the town of Kastoria itself.
+As II/LSSAH, which in the meantime had crossed over Kleisoura pass and joined the action, reached the area south-west of Lake Kastoria, the III/LSSAH was ordered to occupy Argos Orestiko at 23:00.
 Throughout the night unsuspecting Greek columns that had previously been engaging the Italians to the north continued to come across the Germans at Kastoria.
 The Germans claimed that by the next morning they had captured 12,000 prisoners and 36 guns.